The Evans Head Air Weapons Range is an important training facility for the Air Force.

 The weapons range was first officially designated by Governor General McKell as a bombing, air gunnery and rocket firing range on July 13, 1949.
 Air Force has used it consistently since that time as a primary training area for military aircraft.

-Air Force has commenced air-to-ground gunnery training by firing their guns at the ground gunnery targets on the weapons range in accordance with the published Range Use Schedule in consultation with the Evans Head Air Weapons Range Community Advisory Panel.
+Air Force has commenced air-to-ground gunnery training by firing their guns at the ground gunnery targets on the weapons range in accordance with the published Range Use Schedule and after consultation with the Evans Head Air Weapons Range Community Advisory Panel.

 Whenever weapon activities are being undertaken, the Defence Practice Area Public Safety Exclusion Zones will be enforced to ensure public safety.